mozilla/mozdef-event-framework/README.md

     fi
 ```
 4. The GitHub Framework Repo which contains the initial Cloudformation template, this will automatically create your CI/CD pipeline and build out the serverless application as a part of that.
 You should not need to make any changes to it unless you plan to modify it for your own purposes, which is entire OK by us!

+## RUN IT
+Upload the cloudformation template, fill in the vars according to your design for the initial parameters unless you intend to use the defaults, and wait for it to complete!